Chris Lucketti

-Christopher James Lucketti (born 28 September 1971) is an English football manager and former professional player.
+Christopher James Lucketti (born 28 September 1971) is an English football manager and former professional player, who is assistant manager of Bradford City.

 He played as a central defender.
-In a playing career of over 600 games, Lucketti began his career at home town club Rochdale in 1989 before moving to Halifax Town, Bury- for whom he made over 250 appearances - Preston North End, Huddersfield Town and Sheffield United.
+In a playing career of over 600 games, Lucketti began his career at home town club Rochdale in 1989 before moving to Halifax Town, Bury - for whom he made over 250 appearances - Preston North End, Huddersfield Town and Sheffield United.